Skip Ribbon Commands

 In addition, Viera and Smith joined James in saying that Denny was not involved in the crime.

-At the conclusion of the hearing on December 20 when Denny was freed, Kings County District Attorney Eric Gonzalez said Denny’s wrongful conviction “happened because little was known back then about memory retention and retrieval, and their effect on eyewitness identification."
+On December 20, 2017, Denny was freed at the conclusion of a hearing.
+Kings County District Attorney Eric Gonzalez said Denny’s wrongful conviction “happened because little was known back then about memory retention and retrieval, and their effect on eyewitness identification."

 Denny’s gun possession conviction in Manhattan also was vacated and the case dismissed with the consent of prosecutors, as was a conviction for possession of contraband that occurred after he was incarcerated.
 While in prison, Denny had been ordered deported to his native Guyana because of his convictions and, therefore, even though all of his convictions were vacated, faced immediate deportation upon his release.